 Steps to use anaconda (Miniconda) with ArcGIS

 Set conda environment variable depending upon if you want to create a 32 bit and/or 64 bit Python environment.
-Currently we have a 64 bit Anaconda installation so new environments created will default to 64 bit Python.
+If you are using ArcGIS Pro (10.4.x or later), this uses a 64 bit Anaconda installation so new environments created will default to 64 bit Python.
+For ArcGIS 10.3.x users, the conda installation needs to be the 32-bit.
+For this document, the steps are based on a system with ArcGIS Pro and Anaconda 64-bit.

 set CONDA_FORCE_32BIT=1 or set CONDA_FORCE_32BIT= (reference # 3)